commonknowledge/covid-19-mutual-aid-list-sync/README.md

 - [https://freedomnews.org.uk/covid-19-uk-mutual-aid-groups-a-list/](https://freedomnews.org.uk/covid-19-uk-mutual-aid-groups-a-list/) maintained by [Freedom](https://freedomnews.org.uk/)
 - [https://docs.google.com/spreadsheets/d/18P898HWbdR5ouW61sAxW_iBl3yiZlgJu0nSmepn6NwM/edit](https://docs.google.com/spreadsheets/d/18P898HWbdR5ouW61sAxW_iBl3yiZlgJu0nSmepn6NwM/edit) Google Spreadsheet maintained by [Covid-19 Mutual Aid - UK](https://www.facebook.com/CovidAidUK/)
-- [https://airtable.com/shrNbWr103SAkI7kX/tblFqGvhbICXwl493](https://airtable.com/shrNbWr103SAkI7kX/tblFqGvhbICXwl493) maintained by us at [Common Knowledge](https://commonknowledge.coop/)
+- [https://airtable.com/shrNbWr103SAkI7kX/tblFqGvhbICXwl493](https://airtable.com/shrNbWr103SAkI7kX/tblFqGvhbICXwl493) maintained by us at [Common Knowledge](https://commonknowledge.coop/) which we have deprecated in favour of the Covid-19 Mutual Aid - UK list.

 This software will keep all of them in sync with one another.
+We deprecated our list, but as the link is still out there need to make sure it is kept up to date.

 ## Syncs